christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 <span style="color:red">Q3: where do [features of symbols and logic operands](https://github.com/ZiweiXU/LENSR/blob/master/model/pygcn/pygcn/features.pk) come from ?
 Why this choice ?</span>

+These features may be randomly drawn from a uniform distribution on a given manifold, and the exchangeability of the variables 'a, b, c, d, e, f, g, h, i, j, k, l' will produce a network operating well on that manifold.

 In the case of the VRD datasets,

 - for nodes AND, OR, Global, features are reused from synthetic dataset.

-- for Symbol leaf nodes, the features is the average of 50-dimensional Glove vectors for all words in the relation (predicate or position), subject and object names.
+- for Symbol leaf nodes which represent relation variables (relation, subject, object), the features have to be representative of the relation.
+They are taken as the average of 50-dimensional Glove vectors for all words in the relation (predicate or position), subject and object names.

 <img src="{{ site.url }}/img/VRD_clause.jpg">